TheZoraiz/ascii-image-converter/README.md

 ```
 sudo cp ascii-image-converter /usr/local/bin/
 ```
 Now you can use ascii-image-converter in the terminal.
-Execute `ascii-image-converter -h` for more details.
+Execute "ascii-image-converter -h" for more details.

 ### Windows

 You will need to set an Environment Variable to the folder the ascii-image-converter.exe executable is placed in to be able to use it in the command prompt.
 Follow the instructions in case of confusion:

 Download the archive for your Windows architecture [here](https://github.com/TheZoraiz/ascii-image-converter/releases/latest), extract it, and open the extracted folder.
 Now, copy the folder path from the top of the file explorer and follow these instructions:
-* In Search, search for and then select "view advanced system settings" (Control Panel)
+* In Search, search for and then select: System (Control Panel)
-* Click `Environment Variables`.
+* Click the Advanced System settings link.
-* In the section `User Variables`, find the `Path` environment variable and select it.
-Click `Edit`.
+* Click Environment Variables.
+In the section User Variables find the Path environment variable and select it.
+Click "Edit".
-* In the Edit Environment Variable window, click `New` on the right side and then paste the path of the folder that you copied initially.
+* In the Edit Environment Variable window, click "New" and then paste the path of the folder that you copied initially.
-* Click `Ok` on all open windows.
+* Click "Ok" on all open windows.

-Now, restart any open command prompt and execute `ascii-image-converter -h` for more details.
+Now, restart any open command prompt and execute "ascii-image-converter -h" for more details.

 <br>